robo-i/auto-tests/README.md

 1. Install Node.js
 2. Download dependencies with the following command from the project root folder:
-> npm i
+> npm ci
 3. Install protractor by running:
 > npm run install-protractor
-4. Install pre-requisites for e2e tests:
-> npm run pree2e
-5. If you want to disable headless chrome, comment out --headless in `src/config/chrome.js` file.
+4. If you want to disable headless chrome, comment out --headless in `src/config/chrome.js` file.
    Run tests with the following command from the project root folder:
 > npm run e2e